ErebusAZ/Azodu/README.md

 # Azodu - the open source Old Reddit clone that doesn't suck
 With Azodu you can quickly have a feature-complete Reddit-like site that is easy to setup, highly scalable and requires no human moderation.

 The two biggest points of friction for Reddit-like sites getting off the ground are 1) scalability and 2) moderation.
 Azodu solves both those problems straight out of the box.

-It solves scalability by relying on decentralized database technology with Cassandra (instead of expensive SQL solutions) and generating purely static HTML docs which can be efficiently HTTP-cached (at application and CDN level) and speedily served.
-And it solves moderation by relying on AI, instead of teams of moderators, to evaluate content.
+**Scaling**: It solves scalability by relying on decentralized database technology with Cassandra (instead of expensive SQL solutions) and generating purely static HTML docs.
+The docs can be efficiently HTTP-cached (at application and CDN level) and speedily served.

+**Moderation**: Azodu solves moderation by relying on AI, instead of teams of moderators, to evaluate content.

-In addition, there are no arcane frameworks used on the front or backend.
+In addition, Azodu uses no arcane frameworks used on the front or backend.
 Everything is vanilla HTML/CSS and Javascript and written from scratch for minimal software bloat.

 ### Live Demo
 Go to [Azodu.com](https://azodu.com) to see the software in action.
 Learn more about the Azodu.com project in the [How it works](https://azodu.com/c/azodu/123e4567-e89b-12d3-a456-426614174001/how-it-works) and [Why I made Azodu](https://azodu.com/c/anything/3e97c068-5a54-11ef-a739-60b07b0766be/why-i-made-azodu) section.